mattvenn/zero-to-asic-www/content/post/MPW3.md

 image_pos: 0% +80%
 ---

 We submitted for MPW3!
-The tapeout date was delayed due to [issues with the toolchain](/post/mpw1_silicon).
+The tapeout date was delayed by a couple of weeks due to [issues with the toolchain](/post/mpw1_silicon).

 We had 7 new submissions from the course, 4 repeats from MPW1 and 2 with fixed clock trees, a new wishbone demo from me and the [OpenRAM block](/post/interview-with-matt-guthaus/).

-Also from the course we had 3 applicants with large projects that needed a personal application.
+We also had some people course make personal applications for a whole chip:

 * Exor's project contains two sudoku accelerator modules on the wishbone bus: https://efabless.com/projects/428
-* Sean's project TODO
 * Paweł's memory tester: https://efabless.com/projects/501
-* Analog with Harry
+* Sean's pretrained handwriting recognition neural network: https://efabless.com/projects/486
+* An Analogue op-amp submission by Marcus that was kindly included in this project: https://efabless.com/projects/406

-The github repo is here: https://github.com/mattvenn/zero_to_asic_mpw3
+The github repo for the group submission is here: https://github.com/mattvenn/zero_to_asic_mpw3

 And the efabless project is here: https://efabless.com/projects/392

 ![MPW3 submission](/mpw2_multi_macro.png)

-And to see how I put the application together check [here](#multi-project-tools).
+To see how I put the application together check [here](#multi-project-tools).

 ## RGB Mixer